magevision/magento2-mass-email-customers/README.md

             1. cd path_to_the_magento_root_directory
             2. php -f bin/magento module:enable MageVision_MassEmailCustomers
             3. php -f bin/magento setup:upgrade
-            4. php -f bin/magento cache:flush
+            4. php -f bin/magento setup:di:compile
+            5. php -f bin/magento setup:static-content:deploy
         * Log out from Magento admin and log in again

 ## How to Use

-Navigate to Magento Admin under Stores → Configuration → MageVision → Mass Email Customers to  configure the Sender 	email and the Mass Email Template.
+Navigate to Magento Admin under Stores → Configuration → MageVision Extensions → Mass Email Customers to  configure the Sender email and the Mass Email Template.
 The default email template that the extension uses, includes just a simple example message.
 So you will need to customize it and add your message.
 Navigate to Magento Admin under Marketing → Email Templates and add a new template.
 Load as default template the “Mass Email Template“ and see the template's information.
 You can customize the template subject and content.
 Except from the default Magento's variables, you can also use some custom variables that you can use to add customer and order data to your email content.

 Variables: